Gas gangrene: Treatment

 Treatment is usually debridement and excision, with amputation necessary in many cases.
-Water-soluble antibiotics (such as penicillin) alone are not effective because they do not penetrate ischaemic muscles sufficiently to be effective.
+Water-soluble antibiotics (e.g., penicillin) alone are not effective because they do not penetrate ischaemic muscles sufficiently to be effective.
 Penicillin is effective against C. perfringens.
 When gas gangrene occurs in such regions as the abdominal cavity, the patient can be treated in a hyperbaric chamber, which contains a pressurized oxygen-rich atmosphere.
 The oxygen saturates the infected tissues and thereby prevents the growth of the obligately anaerobic clostridia.
 The growth of C. perfringens is inhibited when the availability of oxygen is equivalent to a partial pressure of around 9–10 kPa (compare to 4–5 kPa in venous blood under normal conditions, with 11–13 kPa in arteries and 21 kPa in air at sea level), so if the treatment is started early, this condition can mostly be cured.

 Prognosis

-With the best of care—including early recognition, surgical care, antibiotic treatment, and hyperbaric oxygen therapy—the mortality rate is 20-30% and can be as low as 5-10%.
-Gas gangrene left untreated however, has a 100% fatality rate.
-Early diagnosis of the type of infection and species causing the infection will improve prognosis tremendously.
-Preventive measures are employed universally through medical facilities to stymie bacterial infections in patients.
-Reducing the susceptibility of infection will promote a better prognosis by practicing good hygiene and preventing the contraction of diseases which produce hypoxia or an immunocompromised state.
+With the best of care—including early recognition, surgical care, antibiotic treatment, and hyperbaric oxygen therapy—the mortality rate is 20–30% and can be as low as 5–10%.
+However, when left untreated, gas gangrene has a 100% fatality rate.
+Early diagnosis of the type of infection and species causing the infection improves prognosis tremendously.
+Preventive measures employed universally throughout medical facilities reduces susceptibility to infection, and promotes a better prognosis through the practice of good hygiene and the prevention of patients contracting diseases which produce hypoxia or an immunocompromised state.

 Following resolution of myonecrosis, patients will often require further care following the deleterious effects caused by the infection.
 Skin grafts are often required following removal of necrotic tissues.
 Former patients will still require hyperbaric oxygen therapy to prevent a recurring infection.

 Epidemiology

 Clostridium species are found in abundance in soil, especially soil used for animal husbandry.
 In medical facilities, it thrives when unhygienic circumstances prevail.
 In the United States, the incidence of myonecrosis is only about 1,000 cases per year.

-During World War I and World War II, Clostridial myonecrosis was found in 5% of wounds, but with improvement in wound care, antisepsis and the use of antibiotics, the incidence had fallen to 0.1% of war-related wound infections by the Vietnam War.
+During World War I and World War II, gas gangrene was found in 5% of wounds, but with improvement in wound care, antisepsis and the use of antibiotics, the incidence had fallen to 0.1% of war-related wound infections by the Vietnam War.

-Gas gangrene reappeared during Russo-Ukraine War.
+Gas gangrene reappeared during the Russo-Ukraine War.